 - Required capital reserve account for repairs or tenant vacancy

-- Multiple appraisals and a 12-month waiting period from the initial purchase may be required
+- Possible requirement for multiple appraisals and a 12-month waiting period from the initial purchase

 There are a few things to consider before applying for a HELOC for a rental property:

-Credit score: Ideally, your credit score will be at least 740 when applying for a home equity line of credit.
-Credit score is an indicator of how risky a borrower is, so the stronger the score the better the interest rate and terms will be, and the greater the odds are of getting approved for a rental property HELOC.
+Credit score: Ideally, your credit score will be at least 740 when applying for a HELOC.
+Credit score is an indicator of how risky a borrower is.
+The stronger the score, the better the interest rate and terms—and the greater the odds of getting approved.

-DTI: Debt-to-income ratio is another criteria that lenders look at when evaluating the risk of making a HELOC loan.
-The better the balance is between a borrower’s income and debt, the lower the risk is to a lender.
-Normally, lenders look for a DTI of between 40% and 50%.
+DTI: Lenders look at your debt-to-income (DTI) ratio when evaluating the risk of making a HELOC loan.
+The better the balance between a borrower’s income and debt, the lower the risk to a lender.
+Normally, lenders look for a DTI between 40% and 50%.
 This means that if a borrower’s total gross annual income is $200,000 per year, the total amount of debt from items such as mortgages, credit card payments, student loans, and child support and alimony can’t be more than $80,000 to $100,000.

 While there are definite advantages to taking out a HELOC on your rental property, there are also several other ways to access the accrued equity in your investment:

-Home equity loan: The difference between a HELOC and a HEL (home equity loan) is that a HELOC serves as an open-ended credit line against your equity, while a home equity loan is a lump sum payment that you receive right away.
+Home equity loan: The difference between a HELOC and a home equity loan (HEL) is that a HELOC serves as an open-ended credit line against your equity, while a HEL is a lump-sum payment that you receive right away.

 Cash-out refinance: Refinancing the existing mortgage on your rental property by doing a cash-out refinance lets you pull much of the accrued equity out of your property.
 While lenders will still expect you to keep a certain percentage of the equity with the property, oftentimes fees and interest rates are lower with a cash-out refinance than with a HELOC or HEL.

-Having access to capital is critical to doing deals and growing your real estate business.
+Having access to capital is critical for doing deals and growing your rental property business.
 One popular way to access accrued equity is by taking out a HELOC on your rental property: